By Nancy Armitage

 Cheese course: Roquefort, camembert & Philadephia Cream Cheese served with toasted crackers

 What plates did the guests of a George Washington Banquet Dinner eat on?
 A patriotic plate of red, white, blue, & gold?
-A fancy Minton (made by Tiffany & Co.)
-Red & Gold plate?
+A fancy Minton (made for Tiffany & Co.) or Red & Gold plate?
 A Presidential plate with the eagle on it, or a George Washington plate?
 Well, I found the fanciest of gold “dinner service plates” with the fine portrait image of George Washington in the center.
 The C & O Chesapeake Railroad had these ornate gold-rimmed dinner plates on their special train to Washington DC.
 Now you have to understand that Presidents & Dignitaries rode this train (C & O RR).
 The C & O RR’s destination was the Greenbriar Hotel in West Virginia, where Presidents stayed overnight with their families.
-By the way, Collis P. Huntington & H. E. Huntington built this C & O Chesapeake Railroad from the ground up.
+By the way, Collis P. Huntington & H. E. Huntington built this Chesapeake & Ohio Railroad from the ground up.